microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-security-runhuntingquery.md

 |Content-Type|application/json.
 Required.|

 > [!NOTE]
-> Ensure to use ContentType 'application/json; charset=utf-8' in case your are using non ANSI characters in your query e.g. to query Emails Subjects with malformed or lookalike characters.
+> If you're using non-ANSI characters in your query, for example to query email subjects with malformed or lookalike characters, use `application/json; charset=utf-8` for the Content-Type header.

 ## Request body